AyuHamano/AyuHamano/README.md

 ### 🦋 Hello, i'm a Software Engineering student
 - 📖 I’m currently learning:
-   - TypeScript with React TS
+   - TypeScript and React TS
    - C++
    - Java
 - 💻 At the moment, i'm interested in Web Development